xiaomiyao/TCPChatApp/README.md

 - **Registration Message Structure:**
   The envelope now supports registration details under the type `"Register"`.
 Registration messages include a `User` object with a username and a password hash.
+- **Login Message Structure:**
+  The envelope supports login requests under the type `"Login"`.
+The login message includes a `User` object containing the username and password hash.

-- **Server-Side Registration Logic:**
+- **Server-Side Logic for Registration & Login:**
-  Upon receiving a registration request, the server:
+  Upon receiving a registration request:

   - Validates that the username and password hash are not empty.
-  - Checks for duplicate usernames in the in-memory store (or database).
+  - Checks for duplicate usernames in the in-memory store.
-  - Hashes the password securely (to be implemented).
-  - Adds the new user to the store.
+  - Adds the new user if valid, returning an encrypted registration response.

+  Upon receiving a login request:

+  - Validates the incoming login details.
+  - Compares the provided credentials against the registered users.
-  - Sends an encrypted response (registration successful or failure).
+  - Returns an encrypted login response indicating success or failure.

-- **Authentication:**
-  The login mechanism verifies the user’s credentials and opens a chat session on success.

-Refer to `ClientHandler.cs` for additional implementation details.

 🔐 ## Encryption and Serialization